Welcome to Harbor Health Services, Inc.

 Harbor Health Services, Inc.is a nonprofit, public health agency committed to providing quality, comprehensive health care in urban Boston neighborhoods, the South Shore and Cape Cod communities.
 We provide a wide network of healthcare services to meet the needs of our patients.

 Harbor Health owns and operates four community health centers: Geiger Gibson Community Health Center, Harbor Community Health Center-Hyannis, Harbor Community Health Center-Plymouth and Neponset Health Center.
 These health centers are Health Center Program grantees under 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).
 In addition, Harbor Health administers the Elder Service Plan, a program providing care to frail elders in their place of residence, the Women, Infants, and Children (WIC) Nutrition Program of Dorchester South and the Ellen Jones Community Dental Center.

 Combined, Harbor Health’s community health centers are the Medical Home for more than 26,000 patients and the “family dentist” to an additional 10,000 patients.
 The Elder Service Plan cares for more than 300 members and Women Infant Children Nutrition Program serves more than 3000 women and their children.

-Our community health centers offer free financial counseling.
-Call or visit one of our locations and ask to speak with one of our friendly financial counselors.
+- Our community health centers in Boston, Plymouth and Hyannis offer free financial counseling and enrollment assistance.
+Call or visit one of our locations and ask to speak with one of our Certified Application Counselors.
 Together, we can find an affordable insurance option for you and your family!
-Visit our Health Insurance Marketplace page for helpful resources!
+Also, Visit our Health Insurance Marketplace page for helpful resources!